skytap/docker-machine-driver-skytap/README.md

 -  `error`:

 ## Building
-Run the ./build.sh scripts to build for Linux, OS X (darwin) and Windows.
+Run the `./build.sh` scripts to build for Linux, OS X (darwin) and Windows.
 The appropriate executable for the hardware should be copied to a file called docker-machine-driver-skytap somewhere in the user's PATH, so that the main docker-machine executable can locate it.

 ## API Tests
 You must provide configuration to run the tests.
-Copy the api/testdata/config.json.sample file to api/testdata/config.json, and fill out the required fields.
-Note the the tests were run against a template containing a single Ubunto 14 server VM and a preconfigured NAT based VPN.
+Copy the `api/testdata/config.json.sample` file to `api/testdata/config.json`, and fill out the required fields.
+Note the the tests were run against a template containing a single Ubuntu 14.04 server VM and a preconfigured NAT based VPN.
 Other configurations may cause spurious test errors.

-Change to a project root directory like ~/work/skytap
+Change to a project root directory like `~/work/skytap`

     export GOPATH=`pwd`
     go get -t github.com/skytap/docker-machine-driver-skytap/api